Lingo56/crossing/README.md

 # Crossing

-An Animal Crossing clone made for teaching Unity!
+A fishing game made for teaching Unity!

 ## Assets Used